 It has always been seen as important for courtrooms and court proceedings to be run professionally and respectfully.
 Without order, the courts could not operate.

 Some examples of contempt include:

 A person can also face criminal contempt for violating an order or agreement of the court.
 Pennsylvania statute says that a person who violates a court order or agreement can be fined up to $1,000 and put in jail for up to six months.
 Additionally, criminal contempt violations can negatively affect the outcome of a person’s case.
 Because these violations usually occur with an ongoing case, a person who is criminal contempt runs the risk of aggravating the judge overseeing their case.
 That is never a good thing.

 A person should avoid criminal contempt charges by obeying court orders and the rules of the court.
 However, of a person is found in contempt, they can generally obtain relief from the contempt order by complying with the rules of the court or the original rules/directives of a court order.

 Do I need to contact an attorney for this?

 If you or a loved one is facing criminal contempt charges in Pennsylvania, you need to secure legal assistance as soon as possible.
-At the SMA Law Group, our knowledgeable and experienced criminal defense lawyer is ready to get to work on your case.
+At the SMT Legal, our knowledgeable and experienced criminal lawyer is ready to get to work on your case.
 Our goal is to build a defense strategy as we work to get your charges reduced or dismissed altogether.
 We will work to prove that you did not willfully violate the rules of the court or willfully refuse a court’s order or agreement.